veebch/clock/README.md

 - 3.3V to 24V step up board
 - H bridge (for the polarity switch that triggers the clock mechanism)

-# Code used

-The DCF77 code was based on [demogorgi/set-rtc-using-dcf77-via-dcf1](https://github.com/demogorgi/set-rtc-using-dcf77-via-dcf1).
-It relies on a clean DCF77 signal, but is very readable.

 # Video

 # Getting things up and running